-There are many parish social services with a pastoral lens across the Toronto region and CCAT funded organizations that are already providing services within each SDOH.
-Following are some examples of social actions for consideration.
+There are many parish social ministries with a pastoral lens across the Toronto region and Catholic Charities funded organizations that are already providing services within each SDOH.
+Following are some examples of social actions for consideration as well as examples of work being done.
 Where partnerships are possible, they are encouraged in order to have greater collective impact.
+The list of agencies supported by Catholic Charities is found following this table.